telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 Reads the data items from a remote service (if the [transport](#configuration-transport) option is set) or from a JavaScript array (if the [data](#configuration-data) option is set).

-> The `fetch` method makes a request to the remote service only the first time it is called.
+> The `fetch` method makes a request to the remote service only the first time it is called if the dataSource is not configured for server operations.

 #### Parameters